Deokishisu/FRLG-Plus/FEATURES.md

 - All Kanto Pokémon, along with 90% of Johto Pokémon, will be available in one playthrough.
 All Hoenn Pokémon (except for Azurill, Wynaut, Latias, Latios, and Deoxys) will still need to be traded for.
 - Abilities have effects in the overworld ported from Emerald.
 	* As Lightningrod's Emerald overworld effect is inapplicable, it has been changed.
 Lightningrod now charges the Vs. Seeker twice as fast.
-- The Pokémon Summary Screen can accurately show the met location of any Pokémon obtained in Gen 3, including Pokémon from Orre.
+- The Pokémon Summary Screen can accurately show the met location of any Pokémon obtained in Generation III, including Pokémon from Orre.
 - Silph Co. is populated by workers once it is liberated from Team Rocket.
 - Some aesthetic and music changes which are mostly confined to the Sevii Islands to make each island more distinct.
 - Cycling Road forces the bike theme, like in RGBY.